clk-project/clk/doc/use_cases/scrapping_the_web.md

   return {"title": "clk project", "h1": "./ clk"}
 ```

-Each time we see the message `Getting tje content of X`, we can assume there would have been an http request in real life.
+Each time we see the message `Getting the content of X`, we can assume there would have been an HTTP request in real life.

-Let's consider this group of commands, a straightforward implementation to get the data an print it when needed..
+Let's consider this group of commands, a straightforward implementation to get the data and print it when needed.

 ```python
 @group()